jennagrimshaw/popgenetics/README.txt

 * This may take a full day to run

 # Step 6: Stacks
+6A:
-- run stacks.sh
+- run A-stacks.sh
 * if you get an error of a malformed population map, this may be due to weird hidden characters.
 The output will list which line is producing the error.
 The proper format is sample ID followed by a tab and then the population designation:
 Sample 1  Pop
 If it looks like it is in proper format, delete and retype it and that should remove any weird hidden characters.
 * This takes a couple hours to run

+6B:
-- run populations.sh
+- run B-populations.sh
+* This will take 45min to an hour